Commencement Info for Graduating Seniors

 Note: If you do not plan to participate in Commencement, please contact the Registrar's Office at 319.895.4374 or email@example.com.

 When do I need to be there?
 What should I wear?

 Seniors must arrive at 9 a.m. in King Chapel (if indoors, the gym of the Small Multi-Sport Center) to line up for the commencement ceremony, wearing their academic gown and cap.
 They will then proceed to the ceremony location once everyone has assembled.

 College staff will assist seniors with lining up and processing.
 Once the senior line is ready, the academic marshals will lead the seniors through the faculty and staff line and into the seating area.

 Cornell has a proud tradition of affinity seating, giving seniors the opportunity to sit with close friends from their class during the Commencement ceremony.

 During the ceremony, the marshal will notify your row when you are to stand and move to the platform.
-You will enter the platform from the north side, receive your diploma cover from President Brand when your name is read, and exit the south side.
+You will enter the platform from the north side (if indoors, west side), receive your diploma cover from President Brand when your name is read, and exit the south side (if indoors, east side).

 The ceremony will conclude with a benediction and recessional (for platform party and faculty only) during which everyone will stand and remain standing until the recessional is over.